AirshipCMS/Docs/Marketing/Layover.md

 ```
 The site will render over https at `https://shop.hiarmymuseumsoc.org`.

+_If you are not pointing your primary apex domain to an Airship site, you can stop at Step 1._

 ---

 ## Step 2.
 Create an A Record for your Apex Domain
-If you are not pointing your primary apex domain to your Airship site, you can stop at Step 1.
-If you _are_ pointing your primary apex domain to your Airship Site, then Create an A Record:
+Create an A Record:
 - Use the Apex Domain (`@`) as the name.
 - Value is `34.214.155.73`.
 This is the IP for the Layover service.
 - Set the TTL to `600`, or as short as your DNS provider will allow. @jon?